ariel-research/knesset-server/README.md

 1. **Node.js and npm:** Ensure you have Node.js and npm (Node Package Manager) installed on your system.
 You can download them from nodejs.org.
 2. **GitHub Account:** You'll need a GitHub account to access the repository and download the code.
+3. **MySql Server:** You'll need to configure MySql server on the local machine see the next tutorial for it: https://www.javatpoint.com/how-to-install-mysql

 ## Step 1: Cloning the Repository
 1. Open your terminal and navigate to the directory where you want to clone the repository: